Get Your Free IIBF Study Plan

 - Capital (Schedule 1) – Authorized, issued, and paid-up capital.

-- Reserves & Surplus (Schedule 2) – Retained earnings for financial stability.
+- Reserves & Surplus (Schedule 2) – Retained earnings for financial stability, including transfers from the Profit & Loss account.

 - Deposits (Schedule 3) – Demand, savings, and term deposits.